SilkRose/Pony/stories/profound-ponytail/profound-ponytail.md

 Applejack asked, "What happened to your mane?
 You're missing the bottom half."

-"Funny story… Applebloom cut it off while trying to cut my hair."
+"Funny story… Applebloom cut it off while trying to cut my mane."

 "That's what happened to me!
-She cut your hair after cutting off my ponytail?"
+She cut your mane after cutting off my ponytail?"

 Rainbow sighed.
-"No, she cut my hair first."
+"No, she did mine first."

 Applejack was even more confused at this.
-"Why did she cut my hair if it went so bad with you?"
+"Why did she cut *my* mane if it went so bad with you?"

 Rainbow averted her gaze.
 "Because I asked her to."